 The TRACE tool works with execution traces.
 These capture (a single) system behavior over time.
-In its barest form, these are time-stamped sequences of the start and end events of activities.
-TRACE extends this with (i) concepts from the Y-chart paradigm and (ii) a number of user-defined attributes (e.g. the name of the activity) in order to be tailored to a specific problem domain.
-This execution trace concept is very generic, which makes TRACE widely applicable in many ways:
+An execution trace contains time-stamped data for claims, events and signals.
+TRACE extends this with concepts from the Y-chart paradigm and a number of user-defined attributes (e.g. the name of the activity) in order to be tailored to a specific problem domain.
+This execution trace concept is generic, which makes TRACE widely applicable:

 All levels of abstraction: the TRACE format can capture all levels of abstraction, from low-level embedded activities to system-level activities.